 You can read our full review here.

-It’s a very different holiday to Center Parcs.
+It’s a very different holiday to Center Parcs but a solid alternative.
 There aren’t activities on site, for example.
 But our son had just a good a time here.
 The things I loved about Oasis Lodges, in a nutshell:

 - They have a beautiful natural outdoor pool.
 It’s cold, but so refreshing